-A definition is given for each criterion which clarify the meaning of that criterion.
-Every criterion is organized in sub-criteria specifying what an organization is supposed to do for being considered socially responsible.
-Each sub-criterion considers a homogenous set of non mandatory and exhaustive list of elements to provide the reader with examples and to support the evaluation.
+A definition is given for each aspect which clarifies the meaning of that criterion.
+Every aspect is organized in areas specifying what an organization is supposed to do for being considered socially responsible.
+Each area considers a homogenous set of non mandatory and exhaustive list of elements to provide the reader with examples and to support the evaluation.

 It is an individual organization’s responsibility to identify what is relevant and significant for the organization to address, through its own considerations and through dialogue with Stakeholders.

 How to use the GIF Framework